cloudmesh-community/book/chapters/pi/exercise.md

 ### Cluster Case

-IN this exercise you will be designing a cluster case so you can put the PI's in a professional looking case that also protects the equipment.
+IN this exercise you will be designing a cluster case so you can put the Pi's in a professional looking case that also protects the equipment.

 It will be up to you to decide upon the form factor of the case.
-Please consult with the appropriate sections as you will need to fit in not only the PIs but also the parts.
+Please consult with the appropriate sections as you will need to fit in not only the Pi's but also the parts.

 Please use OpenSCAD as basis.
 You may also try FreeCAD.